cooolgamorg/Starlight3DS/README.md

 - Continue running after a errdisp error happens, this is the same option as instant reboot because they kinda go together (you decide when to reboot after an error occur)
 - Added play coin maximize to rosalina menu -> [Original](https://github.com/Gruetzig/Luma3DS/commit/1e329b55dade61ba74a0bb1cc6e59d2504d0bde1)
 - Plugin Selector -> [Original](https://github.com/Tekito-256/Luma3DS)
+  - You can set a plugin to be automatically loaded by default.
+If a default is set, hold Select while lauinching a game to open the plugin selector menu

 ## Maintainers
 **Original Luma3DS mainteners**: